pmbaldha/email-tracker/readme.txt

 * **IP tracking for emails** - See where your emails are being opened from
 * **Email delivery confirmation** - Ensure your important emails reach their destination

-This comprehensive email tracking helps you measure and improve your email marketing effectiveness, customer engagement, and overall email communication strategy.
+This powerful email logging and email tracking helps optimize your email marketing, improve email deliverability, enhance email engagement, and strengthen your overall email communication strategy.
+Perfect for email management, email monitoring, and email analytics.

-= What Email Data Gets Tracked? =
+= Complete Email Logging & Email Data Tracking =

 * **Email Opens/Reads** - Track when recipients open your emails with timestamp
 * **Email Link Clicks** - Monitor which links in your emails get clicked